Science, Agriculture - Food

 Program

-The Plant Microorganism Interactions (PMI) pathway comprises 4 semesters (120 ECTS), with specific teaching units and others shared with the 3 other Plant pathways (BiPa, BPT, MEV).
-The list of course units can be consulted on the Master's website https://bioagro.edu.umontpellier.fr/master-biologie-agrosciences/biologie-des-plantes/
+The Plant-Microorganism Interactions (IPM) program comprises four semesters (120 ECTS credits) consisting of specific teaching units (UE) and others shared with the three other Plant programs (BiPa, BPT, MEV).
+The list of teaching units for the program can be found on the Master's website https://bioagro.edu.umontpellier.fr/master-biologie-agrosciences/biologie-des-plantes/

-The first semesters of M1 and M2 are devoted to academic courses.
-The second semesters are mainly devoted to internships (in laboratories or companies) in the thematic fields of the course and in line with the student's career plan.
-It should be noted that all the practical work of semester 1's disciplinary units is grouped together in a dedicated unit at the very start of semester 2.
+The first semesters of the M1 and M2 are devoted to academic teaching.
+The second semesters are mainly dedicated to internships (in laboratories or companies) in the thematic fields of the program and in line with the student's professional project.
+It should be noted that all the practical work from the disciplinary teaching units in semester 1 are grouped together in a dedicated teaching unit at the very beginning of semester 2.

 Read more